Do all Chinese eat Dog? What’s the Truth?

 Generally, in small community areas, older couples will get together in common areas and gardens and stroll around with their dogs numerous times a day.

-How many people in China have eaten dog meat?
+How many people in China eat dog meat?

 According to a survey from Horizon, 69.5% of the Chinese population have never eaten dog meat before and 64% support the end of the Yulin Festival.